dart-lang/sdk/runtime/vm/service/service.md

   // A description of the flag.
   string comment;

+  // Has this flag been modified from its default setting? bool modified;

   // The value of this flag as a string.
   //
   // If this property is absent, then the value of the flag was NULL.